Bordeaux mixture

-Bordeaux mixture (also called Bordo Mix) is a mixture of copper(II) sulphate (CuSO_{4}) and quicklime (CaO) used as a fungicide.
+Bordeaux mixture (also called Bordo Mix) is a mixture of copper(II) sulfate (CuSO_{4}) and quicklime (CaO) used as a fungicide.
 It is used in vineyards, fruit-farms, vegetable-farms and gardens to prevent infestations of downy mildew, powdery mildew and other fungi.
 It is sprayed on plants as a preventive treatment; its mode of action is ineffective after a fungus has become established.
 It was invented in the Bordeaux region of France in the late 19th century.
 If it is applied in large quantities annually for many years, the copper in the mixture eventually becomes a pollutant.
 As such its use is controlled, but not forbidden in most of the European Union.
 Despite this, some advocates of organic gardening consider it an 'organic' pesticide.

 Main uses

 In addition to its use to control fungal infection on grape vines, the mixture is also widely used to control potato blight, peach leaf curl and apple scab.
-Although it may be bad for the environment, some organic agriculture advocates allow its use, so is often used by organic gardeners in some parts of the world.
+Although it may be bad for the environment, it's the only active substance approved in organic farming (AB) that has both a strong biocidal effect and a broad spectrum of action, which may explain its common use by organic gardeners in parts of the world.

 Because the copper ions build up in the soil, continuous use will cause heavy metal pollution.
 Copper also bioaccumulates in organisms.
 It is thus restricted to use under control in 18 of the 27 European Union countries, with the exception of Cyprus, Greece, Bulgaria, Hungary, Italy, Malta, Portugal, Romania and Slovenia.